CrossRef/rest-api-doc/rest_api.md

         DOI: "10.1037/0003-066x.59.1.29",
         agency: {
           id: "crossref",
-          label: "CrossRef"
+          label: "Crossref"
         }
       }
     }

-If you use any of the API calls listed below with a non-CrossRef DOI, you will get a `404` HTTP status response.
+If you use any of the API calls listed below with a non-Crossref DOI, you will get a `404` HTTP status response.
 Typical agency IDs include `crossref`, `datacite`, `medra` and also `public` for test DOIs.

 ## Results Overview